awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 1. In the left navigation pane, under **Indexes**, select **Document enrichments** and then select **Add document enrichment**\.

-1. On the **Configure basic operations** page, choose from the dropdown your data source that you want to alter document metadata fields and content\.
+1. On the **Configure basic operations** page, choose from the dropdown your data source that you want to alter document fields and content\.
 Then choose from the dropdown the document field name 'Customer\_ID', select from the dropdown the index field name 'Customer\_ID', and select from the dropdown the target action **Delete**\.
 Then select **Add basic operation**\.

 ------
 #### [ CLI ]